December Home Loan Rates from 5.44%

 How to compare home loan interest rates

-The interest rate on a variable rate home loan may rise or fall, usually in line with a change in the official cash rate set by the Reserve Bank - although lenders may make changes independently.
+The interest rate on a variable rate home loan can rise and fall over time.
+Variable rates tend to move alongside the official cash rate, which is set by the Reserve Bank.
+Though, lenders may make changes independently.

 Fixed rate home loan